tale-toul/testero/README.md

 $ go get -u -v github.com/tale-toul/testero
 github.com/tale-toul/testero (download)
 ```
-The _testero_ binary file can be found at $GOPATH/bin/testero
+The resulting _testero_ binary file can be found at $GOPATH/bin/testero

 ```shell
 $ ls $(go env GOPATH)/bin
 ```
-Run the command with a command like:
+Run the application with a command like:
 ```shell
 $ $(go env GOPATH)/bin/testero
 ...
 2021/04/04 12:17:00 Starting web server on: 0.0.0.0:8080
 ```
-To stop the program simply press __CTRL-C__ or kill the process from another terminal.
-It is recommended to terminate the application with a SIGTERM or SIGINT signal to make sure that any files created during program execution are deleted.
+To stop the application simply press __CTRL-C__ or kill the process from another terminal.
+It is recommended to terminate the application using a SIGTERM or SIGINT signal to make sure that any files created during program execution are properly cleaned up.

-The application does not support any starting parameters at the moment.

-The web server listens on all local IPs and port 8080 (0.0.0.0:8080) by default.

 ### RUNNING AS A CONTAINER
-To run _testero_ as a container, create the binay file as explained in [the previous section](#running_as_an_independent_application), then create a container image that runs that binary, an example Dockerfile is included in the project code:
+To run _testero_ as a container, create the binay file as explained in [the previous section](#running-as-an-independent-application), then create a container image that runs that binary, an example Dockerfile is included in the project code:

 * Copy the Dockerfile and the _testero_ binary to a common directory
 ```shell